mcguffin/multisite-blog-alias/readme.txt

 = 1.1.7 =
  - Fixed main blog redirection
- - Tested with PHP 8
+ - Test with PHP 8
+ - Test with WP 5.8

 = 1.1.6 =
  - Feature: auto-remove blog aliases when a blog is being deleted